Concordium/Concordium-Free-Open-Grants-Program/README.md

 ## Private Application
 Privacy is all for Concordium and we understand that some of you would prefer to keep their work private.
 For this purpose, we have a parallel process in place.
-All what you have to do is to fill this [form](https://docs.google.com/forms/d/149AsWh5aDa7EkepK5dEp-2P65c5NqXjJb1UlJoEI9_I/edit) and we will get back to you asap.
+All what you have to do is to fill this [form](https://docs.google.com/forms/d/149AsWh5aDa7EkepK5dEp-2P65c5NqXjJb1UlJoEI9_I/edit) and we will get back to you within 7 working days.

 ## Review